90felipe09/fabric-payment-service/src/payment/readme.md

 ### Commitment

-It's an object type that defines which data must be present in a commitment to send to the smart contract.
-It's purpose is to declare download intention from the receiver Public Key;
+It's a class that represents a commitment to send to the smart contract.
+It's purpose is to declare download intention from the receiver Public Key.
+It has a static method to assert message integrity and authenticity.;

 ### HashChain